 What’s the ReStore?

 The Habitat ReStore is a donation based discount outlet.
-Proceeds from sales are used to support Habitat building projects in Cabell County, WV and Lawrence County, OH (with the exception of Ironton, Coal Grove and Hanging Rock).
+Proceeds from sales are used to support Habitat building projects in: Cabell and Wayne Counties in WV; Lawrence and Scioto Counties in OH; Boyd and Greenup Counties in KY.
 Volunteers age 16 and older assist with customer service, store organization, and many other tasks.
 Retail or merchandising experience is welcome but not necessary.

 Is there a minimum age for volunteering?